 Depending on your business, whether it’s SaaS, local, publishing, eCommerce, or something else — you’ll have different target subreddits.

 Here’s a sample table that breaks down some popular eCommerce product niches and their respective communities.

 |Ecommerce Category||Subreddit||Subscriber count|

-Step #2: Build reputation in the community (or buy it)
+Step #2: Build a reputation in the community (or buy it)

 1. Sitewide reputation

 If you want your promotions to look realistic, your account needs to have a diverse posting history across different subreddits, even if they’re not your target audience.

-You need some karma from lots of subreddit – this is basically your “general reputation as a redditor”.
+You need some karma (or karma points) from lots of subreddits – this is basically your “general reputation as a Redditor”.

-The more karma your account has from general subreddits like /r/askreddit, /r/history, /r/worldnews the better.
+The more karma points your account has from general subreddits like /r/askreddit, /r/history, and /r/worldnews, the better.

-We recommend at least 2,000 karma and 1 year on the account before starting to promote your product.
+We recommend at least 2,000 karma points and 1 year on the account before starting a Reddit marketing strategy to promote your product.